Inference via robust optimal transportation: theory and methods: Appendix

-Appendix~\ref{App.OT} provides some key theoretical results of optimal transport.
+This Appendix complements the results available in the main text.
+Specifically, Appendix~\ref{App.OT} provides some key theoretical results of optimal transport---the reader familiar with optimal transport theory may skip Appendix~\ref{App.OT}.
 All proofs are collected in Appendix~\ref{App:proof}.
-Appendix~\ref{App.MCresults}, as a complement to Section~\ref{Sec:Applications}, provides more details and additional numerical results of a few applications of ROBOT---see Appendix~\ref{App.ROBOT} for an application of ROBOT to detect outliers in the context of parametric estimation in a linear regression model.
+Appendix~\ref{App.MCresults}, as a complement to \S\ref{Sec:Applications}, provides more details and additional numerical results of a few applications of ROBOT---see Appendix~\ref{App.ROBOT} for an application of ROBOT to detect outliers in the context of parametric estimation in a linear regression model.
+In Appendix~\ref{app.rwgan}, we provide more details about implementation of RWGAN.
 Appendix~\ref{Sec: gen_choice} contains the methodological aspects of $\lambda$ selection.
-In Appendix~\ref{Sec.DA}, we consider an application of ROBOT to domain adaptation.
+All our numerical results can be reproduced using the (\texttt{Python} and \texttt{R}) code available upon request to the corresponding author.

-\section{Some key theoretical details about optimal transport}
+\subsection{Some key theoretical details about optimal transport}

 This section is a supplementary to Section~\ref{Optimal transport}.
 For deep details about optimal transport, we refer the reader to~Villani (2003, 2009).

 Measure transportation theory dates back to the celebrated work \cite{monge1781memoire}, in which Monge formulated a mathematical problem that in modern language can be expressed as follows.
 Given two probability measures $\mu \in \mathcal{P(X)}$, $\nu \in \mathcal{P(Y)}$ and a cost function $c:\mathcal{X \times Y}\rightarrow [0,+\infty] $, Monge's problem is to solve the minimization equation